 Wind River Range, Along The Great Divide

-Our Wyoming backpacking routes are all utilize the Glacier Trailhead or one of two other trailheads that access the northeast portion of the Winds.
+Our Wyoming backpacking routes are all trail heads that access the northeast portion of the Winds.
 All are fairly close to Dubois, Wyoming.
-You will experience big glaciers and the highest peaks in the Rockies north of Colorado!
+You will experience big glaciers in the highest area of the Rockies north of Colorado!

 TREK BASE: Jackson, Wyoming.
 Antler Motel, 43 West Pearl, (800) 522-2406 or (307) 733-2535.